-On 1 June 1898, he married Edith Rogers.
-They had four children: Margaret MacTavish Rogers, Jean Rogers (b 1901, Mrs. W. Lawson), Enid Rogers (b 1903), and John A. Rogers.
+On 1 June 1898, he married Edith Frances McTavish and they had four children: Margaret MacTavish Rogers, Jean Emily Rogers (1901-?, wife of Arthur Gorham Lawson), Enid Rogers (1903-1990), and John A. Rogers.
 He was a member of the Manitoba Club, St. Charles Country Club, Winnipeg Hunt Club, and Pine Ridge Golf Club.

 In poor health, he left Winnipeg in early 1929 and died at Vancouver, British Columbia on 8 March 1929.
-His body was returned to Winnipeg for burial in St. John’s Cemetery.
+His body was returned to Winnipeg for burial in the St. John’s Cathedral Cemetery.

 1911 Canada census, Automated Genealogy.